couchbaselabs/docs-ng/content/couchbase-manual-2.0/installing-and-upgrading.markdown

 To install:

+ 1. Delete any previous installs of Couchbase Server at the command line or by dragging the icon to the Trash can.

+ 1. Remove remaining files from previous installations:

+     ```
+     > rm -rf ~/Library/Application Support/Couchbase

+     >rm -rf ~/Library/Application Support/Membase
+     ```

  1. Download the Mac OS X Zip file.

- 1. Double-click the downloaded Zip installation file to extract the contents.
-This will create a single file, the `Couchbase.app` application.
+ 1. Double-click the downloaded Zip installation file to extract the server.
+This will create a single folder, the `Couchbase Server.app` application.

- 1. Drag and Drop the `Couchbase.app` to your chosen installation folder, such as the system `Applications` folder.
+ 1. Drag and Drop `Couchbase Server.app` to your chosen installation folder, such as the system `Applications` folder.

- 1. When you open Couchbase for the first time, you will be asked whether you want to install the Couchbase command-line tools into another directory.
-This creates symbolic links to the core command line tools in the chosen directory.

-Once the application has been copied to your chosen location, you can double-click on the application to start it.
-The application itself has no user interface.
-Instead, the Couchbase application icon will appear in the menu bar on the right-hand side.
-If there is no active configuration for Couchbase, then the Couchbase Web Console will be opened and you will be asked to complete the Couchbase Server setup process.
+Once the install completes, you can double-click on `Couchbase Server.app` to start it.
+The Couchbase Server icon appears in the menu bar on the right-hand side.
+If you have not yet configured your server, then the Couchbase Web Console opens and you should to complete the Couchbase Server setup process.
 See [Initial Server Setup](couchbase-manual-ready.html#couchbase-getting-started-setup) for more details.

 The Couchbase application runs as a background application.
-Clicking on the menu bar gives you a list of operations that can be performed, as shown in **Couldn't resolve xref tag: fig-couchbase-getting-started-macosx-menubar**.
+If you click on the icon in the menu bar you see a list of operations that can be performed, as shown in **Couldn't resolve xref tag: fig-couchbase-getting-started-macosx-menubar**.

-The command line tools are included within the Couchbase Server application directory.
-You can access them within Terminal by using the full location of the Couchbase Server installation.
-By default, this is `/Applications/Couchbase Server.app/Contents//Resources/couchbase-core/bin/`.
+The command line tools are included in the Couchbase Server application directory.
+You can access them in Terminal by using the full path of the Couchbase Server installation.
+By default, this is `/Applications/Couchbase Server.app/Contents/Resources/couchbase-core/bin/`.

 <a id="couchbase-getting-started-setup"></a>

 ## Initial Server Setup

-We recommend that you clear your browser cache before starting the setup process.
+We recommend that you clear your browser cache before doing the setup process.
 You can find notes and tips on how to do this on different browsers and platforms on [this page](http://www.wikihow.com/Clear-Your-Browser's-Cache).

-To start the configuration and setup process, you open the Couchbase Web Console.
-On Windows this opens automatically.
 On all platforms you can access the web console by connecting to the embedded web server on port 8091.
 For example, if your server can be identified on your network as `servera`, you can access the web console by opening `http://servera:8091/`.
 You can also use an IP address or, if you are on the same machine, `http://localhost:8091`.

- 1. Click the **Unhandled:** `[:unknown-tag :guibutton]` button to start the setup process.
+If you set up Couchbase Server on another port other than `8091`, go to that port.

+ 1. Open Couchbase Web Console.

- 1. First set the disk storage and cluster configuration.
+ 1. Set the disk storage and cluster configuration.

-    The `Configure Disk Storage` option specifies the location of the persistent (on-disk) storage used by Couchbase Server.
-The setting affects only this server and sets the directory where all the data will be stored on disk, and where the indices created by the view mechanism will be stored.
-These can be configured independently.
+    The `Configure Disk Storage` option specifies the location of the persistent storage used by Couchbase Server.
+The setting affects only this node and sets the directory where all the data will be stored on disk.
+This will also set where the indices created by views will be stored.
+If you are not indexing data with views you can accept the default setting.
+For the best performance, you may want to configure two different disks for storing your document and index data.

     The `Configure Server Memory` section sets the amount of physical RAM that will be allocated by Couchbase Server for storage.

-    If you are creating a new cluster, you specify the memory that will be allocated on each node within your Couchbase cluster.
-You must specify a value that will be supported on all the nodes in your cluster as this is a global setting.
+    If you are creating a new cluster, this is the amount of memory that will be allocated on each node within your Couchbase cluster.
+The memory for each node in a cluster must be the same amount.
+You must specify a value that can be supported by all the nodes in your cluster as this setting will apply to the entire cluster.

     The default value is 60% of your total free RAM.
 This figure is designed to allow RAM capacity for use by the operating system caching layer when accessing and using views.
-For the best performance, you should configure different disks for storing your document and index data.

- 1. Then you can provide an IP or hostname for your node under Configure Server Hostname.
-For more details about this feature in current and past versions of Couchbase, see [Using Hostnames with Couchbase Server](couchbase-manual-ready.html#couchbase-getting-started-hostnames).
+ 1. Provide a node IP or hostname under Configure Server Hostname.
+For more details about using hostnames see [Using Hostnames with Couchbase Server](couchbase-manual-ready.html#couchbase-getting-started-hostnames).

     ![](images/configure_server1.png)

- 1. To join an existing cluster, select the radio button.
+ 1. To join an existing cluster, Click Join a cluster now.

     Provide the IP Address or hostname of an existing node, and administrative credentials for that existing cluster.

- 1. You can optionally load Couchbase Server with sample buckets.
-This demonstrates Couchbase Server and help you understand and develop views using structured data.
-If you decide to install sample data, one Couchbase Bucket will be created for each set of sample data that you install.
+ 1. Click on the name of a sample bucket to load Couchbase Server with sample data.
+    This demonstrates Couchbase Server and help you understand and develop views.
+If you decide to install sample data, the installer creates one Couchbase bucket for each set of sample data you choose.

     ![](images/web-console-startup-3.png)

-    To install a sample bucket, select the checkbox next to each sample bucket that you want to install.
-For more information on the contents of the sample buckets provided, see [Couchbase Sample
+    For more information on the contents of the sample buckets, see [Couchbase Sample Buckets](couchbase-manual-ready.html#couchbase-sampledata).
-    Buckets](couchbase-manual-ready.html#couchbase-sampledata).

- 1. You should set up a default bucket for Couchbase Server to start.
-You can change and alter the bucket configuration at any time.
+ 1. Set up a default bucket for Couchbase Server.
+You can change the bucket settings later.
+Note that you cannot change the bucket name after you create it.

-    ### Default Bucket Should Only Be Used for Testing
+    ### Default Bucket Should Only for Testing

-    The default bucket should not be used for storing live application data.
-You should create a bucket specifically for your application.
+    The default bucket should not be used for storing live application data; you should create a bucket specifically for your application.
 The default bucket should only be used for testing.